emilylogan/movie-trailer/README.md

 ## Description

-Wall-E is a kids movie that gives a warning
+Wall-E is a kids movie that gives a warning about the impact of man-made pollution.

 ## Sources